SSA Awards and SSA Recognized Awards

 This award was established by the SSA Directors in 1964 to recognize individuals and groups whose service to SSA has been, in the opinion of the Directors, of utmost value to the Society.

 This award was established by the SSA Directors in 1964 to recognize individuals and groups whose contribution to the Society, in the opinion of the Directors, is such that the Directors deem special recognition is in order.
 The SSA Certificate of Appreciation will be awarded to recognize individuals and groups whose contribution to the Society, in the opinion of the Directors, is such that the Directors deem special recognition is in order.
-Each Regional Director will be allowed one nomination each year, designated as the SSA Certificate of Appreciation, for an individual or organization in that region to be recognized for local or regional efforts, as this level of work is work that promotes the sport of soaring and therefore is also of value to The Soaring Society of America, Inc. The efforts to be recognized for a local or regional nominee will be over a period of at least 5 years.
+The Director of each Region will be allowed one nomination each year for an individual or organization in that region to be recognized for local or regional efforts, as this level of work is work that promotes the sport of soaring and therefore is also of value to The Soaring Society of America, Inc. The efforts to be recognized for a local or regional nominee will be over a period of at least 5 years.

 The Chairman's Award of the SSA is presented by decision of the Chairman of the Board of Directors.
 The purpose of the award is to offer special recognition to an individual or group who have given special service to the sport or the society and who might not be recognized under other SSA standing awards.